Vinum-Security/kubernetes-security-checklist/README.md

   - ☑️ It is necessary to log all cases of changing parameters, system settings, or configuration of the entire cluster (including OS level).
   - ☑️ All registered security events (at the cluster level and  application level both) should be sent to the centralized audit logging system (SIEM).
   - ☑️ The audit logging system should be located outside the Kubernetes cluster.
-  - ☑️ Use third-party security monitoring solution on all nodes (Falco, Sysdig, Aqua, and so on).
+  - ☑️ Use third-party security monitoring solution on all nodes ([Falco](https://falco.org/)).
 - **Secure OS configuration**
   - ☑️ Host administrators and maintainers should interact with cluster nodes through privileged access management systems (or bastion hosts).
-  - ☑️ It is recommended to configure the OS and software following the baseline and standards (CIS, NIST).
+  - ☑️ It is recommended to configure the OS and software following the baseline and standards ([CIS](https://www.cisecurity.org/cis-benchmarks/), [NIST](https://ncp.nist.gov/repository)).
-  - ☑️ It is recommended to regularly scan packages for vulnerabilities.
+  - ☑️ It is recommended to regularly scan packages and configuration([OpenSCAP profiles](https://static.open-scap.org/), [lynis](https://cisofy.com/lynis/)) for vulnerabilities.
-  - ☑️ It is recommended to regularly update the OS kernel version.
+  - ☑️ It is recommended to regularly update the OS kernel version ([CVEhound](https://github.com/evdenis/cvehound)).
 - **Network Security**
   - ☑️ All namespaces should have NetworkPolicy.
 Interactions between namespaces should be limited to NetworkPolicy following least privileges principles.
   - ☑️ It is recommended to use authentication and authorization between all application microservices (zero trust).